 If you are applying to one of our dual programs, please make sure to use the correct program code and submit your supporting materials to both the Enrollment Services Office AND the other department to which you are applying.

 MPP/MBA: If you are applying to our dual MPP/MBA program, you only need to submit one application.
 You must apply through the Smith School of Business application portal which can be accessed here: https://app.applyyourself.com/AYApplicantLogin/ApplicantConnectLogin.asp?id=rhsmith.
-Note: you must submit 3 letters of recommendation for the joint program even though the MBA program only requires 2.
+Note: you must submit three letters of recommendation for the joint program even though the MBA program requires just one.
 The program code is BMPO.

 MPP/JD: If you are applying to our dual MPP/JD program, you will need to submit a second application to the UMD Carey School of Law.
 You may find the School of Law online application at http://www.law.umaryland.edu/dept/admissions/apply.asp.
 You will need to submit a paper copy of your LSAT scores to us via regular mail (Office of Student Affairs, 2101 Van Munching Hall, College Park, MD 20742), email to firstname.lastname@example.org or fax: 301-403-4675, Attn: MSPP Admissions.
 The program code is LMPO.